When Responsibility Stopped Being About Me

 • Decisions made from depletion instead of clarity

-Support matters here because responsibility doesn't disappear when energy runs out.
+Support matters here because responsibility does not disappear when energy runs out.

 Support helps keep sacrifice from becoming self-erasure.